The Rules, Etiquette, and Ethics of Birding (Hint: Don’t Be A Jerk!)

 If you discover a nest of an interesting, rare or sensitive species, please keep this your little secret.
 Specifically, don’t report the nest’s exact location right away to eBird or go posting all about the spot on Facebook.
 I got this tip from listening to Sharon Stiteler (aka The Bird Chick).
 She recommended waiting a few months until the chicks have fledged before reporting the nest to eBird.

-Don’t Be an Asshole to Other People:
+Don’t Be a Jerk to Other People:

 #6: Don’t Trespass On Other People’s Property